 Pat Flynn posts all of his income reports on this page.
 I will advise you to go through his first few years of income reports to get a strong sense of what it takes to start making money with a blog.

 According to one of his interview on Forbes, Steve’s doing over seven figures with his business.

 If you look at his blog closely, his monetization model is a mix of coaching, info products, and boot camps.

 What I personally like about Steve is how he has differentiated himself from the hordes of other fitness bloggers online.

 Fitness niche is really very competitive niche but branding his blog around “fitness for nerds, misfits, and mutants”, he has clearly separated his blog from the competition.

 One of the most successful bloggers online, Daren has single-handedly created blogging empires with his ability to create and maintain blogs that have both profit and longevity.

-Since 2004, he is helping people who want to create and grow a blog through his very popular blog “ProBlogger. “
+Since 2004, he is helping people who want to create, grow, and scale blogging business.